lazikoly/lazikoly/README.md

 mainly in sth area, ut/dt, w/ homies or some place so not crowded!

-feel free to int/w2i w/ me!!! i gen dont chomp anyone's head off i swear!!! (be warned that im unfunny/dry as heck at times)
+feel free to int w/ me!!! i gen dont chomp anyone's head off i swear!!! (be warned that im unfunny/dry as heck at times)

+if im afk/offtab w2i!

 c+h/boop/cover freely!!!